ParkSleuth/ParkSleuth/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can choose type of park or facility
+- [ ] User can choose type of park or facility
 (roller rinks, basketball courts, tennis courts, soccer fields, etc.)
-*  User can view park locations nearby on a map
+- [ ] User can view park locations nearby on a map
-*  User can view general information on a specific park
+- [ ] User can view general information on a specific park
+- [X] User can create an account
+- [X] User can login/logout
+- [ ] User can save parks to favorites

 **Optional Nice-to-have Stories**

-* User can login/logout
-* User can save parks to favorites
 * User can sort favorited parks by most recently added or by rating
 * User can view most popular/highest-rated parks in their area